trisulnsm/dinodoc/trisuldocs/docs/ug/cg/intro.md

 ## Counters, meters, and keys

 ***Counter Group***

-A type of network entity being measured.
+CounterGroup is a collection of related counters that measure specific aspects of network traffic.
+Think of it like a folder that holds multiple papers (counters) that track different things, like a student's grades in different subjects.

-[Built-in counter groups](/docs/ug/cg/intro#types) ship with Trisul.
-You can create your own [custom counter groups](custom)

-Trisul measures Hosts, MACs, Applications, Subnets, VLANs, and 12 other counter groups.
+There are a number of [Built-in counter groups](/docs/ug/cg/intro#types) that ships with Trisul.
+You can create your own [custom counter groups](custom) Trisul measures Hosts, MACs, Applications, Subnets, VLANs, and 12 other counter groups.

 ***A Meter***

-A parameter or data point within a counter group.
+A Meter is a single counter that measures a specific aspect of network traffic, such as upload bytes, packets, or number of connections.
+Meter is like the actual grade (value) written on the math paper, like 85%.

-Trisul collects info about Total Bytes, Packets,Receive, Transmit, Num active connections, Alerts and 10 other items.
+Trisul collects info about Total Bytes, Packets, Receive, Transmit, Number of active connections, Alerts and 10 other items.
 Each of these is called a meter.
 So the *Host* counter group tracks 12 meters.

 ***A Key***
-An instance or a member of a counter group
+A Key is a unique identifier that defines a specific counter within a CounterGroup.
+Think of it like a specific paper (counter) in the folder that tracks one particular subject, like Math.

-Within the Host counters group, the IP Address `10.10.255.7` is a key.
+For example, within the Host counters group, the IP Address `10.10.255.7` is a key.
 A counter group can have millions of keys.

 ### A picture